 The balance sheet is projected at the end of each year.

-The sources and uses of funds section provides an overview how the business is funded and how the money is spent.
+The sources and uses of funds section provide an overview of the financing activities, use of working capital, loan repayments, and how the money is spent.

-The uses section provides details of all the things that have been purchased and still need to be purchased for the business.
+The uses section provides details of all the startup costs for the business.
 Items are usually put into categories such as:

 - Real estate